Supporting Independence, Affordability and Friendship

 Frequently Asked Questions

-4. I don’t own my home; can I still be a Householder?
+I don’t own my home, can I still be a Householder?

 We ask anyone who doesn’t own their home outright to seek permission from their mortgage provider or Landlord before applying to be a Householder for Homeshare Oxford.

-Local Authority Housing – You will need to ask permission to have a Homesharer join you in your home and the Contribution to Living Costs they will pay to you may affect your Benefits.
-If you would like to be a Householder, we would recommend you speak to us before applying and we can support you to have a conversation with the council about how this may change your benefits, so that you can take this into consideration before you decide to apply.
+Local Authority Housing – You will need to ask permission to have a Sharer join you in your home and how contribution to bills may affect your Benefits.
+If you would like to be a Householder, we recommend you speak to us before applying and we can support you to have a conversation with the council about how this may change your benefits, so that you can take this into consideration before you decide to apply.

-If an end date is already known at the beginning of a match (e.g. a masters student who is only here for a year) we will include these details in the match agreements.
-If an end date is not know, the match will roll on month by month.
+If an end date is already known at the beginning of a Homeshare (eg. a student who know when they will be moving on) we will include these details in the agreements.
+If an end date is not known, the match can roll on month by month.

-If either the Householder or Homesharer wants to move on from a match, the agreements mean that they will need to give one months notice.
-This can be given at any stage in the match, and we will support both the Householder and Homesharer if and when a match comes to an end.
+If either the Householder or Sharer wants to move on from a match, they need to give one month’s notice.
+This can be given at any stage in the match, and we will support both the Householder and Sharer if and when a match comes to an end.

-6. When will a Homesharer be able to provide Help around the Home?
+When will a Sharer provide the 10 hours Help around the Home?

-8. I am a student and I go home/away from Oxford during term breaks, can I be a Homesharer?
+I am a student and I go home/away from Oxford during term breaks, can I be a Sharer?

-9. I want to be a Homesharer, when should I give notice on my current accommodation?
+I want to be a Sharer, when should I give notice on my current accommodation?

-During the application process we request a DBS check for you, write to your referees and ask you to come in for a Homesharer Interview.
-We then look for the right match for you and this can take several weeks in all.
-It can be different for each Homesharer, therefore we strongly suggest that you do not give notice on your current accommodation until we have found you a potential match, you have met them, and a move-in date has been agreed.
-Our Householders understand that Homeshares often have to give 1 months notice before they can move in, after they have met and agreed a match.
+It is not advisable to give notice on your current accommodation until we have found you a potential match, you have met them, and a move-in date has been agreed.
+Our Householders understand that Homeshares often have to give 1 month’s notice before they can move in, after they have met and agreed a match.
 Please talk to us before giving notice on your current accommodation!